john-cd/rust_howto/bk/src/standard_library/cow.md

 - Needing to modify the underlying value is rare,
 - The stored value is mostly used for read-only purposes.

-`Cow`, as a smart pointer, implements `Deref`, which means that you can call non-mutating methods directly on the data it encloses.
+`Cow`, as a smart pointer, implements [`Deref`](https://doc.rust-lang.org/std/ops/trait.Deref.html)↗{{hi:std::ops::Deref}}, which means that you can call non-mutating methods directly on the data it encloses.
 If mutation is desired, `to_mut` will obtain a mutable reference to an owned value, cloning if necessary.

 ## Accept Either a Owned or Borrowed Value as the Input of a Function {#accept-either-owned-or-borrowed-values}

-Since `Cow` allows borrowing until mutation is needed, it's ideal for functions that take either borrowed or owned strings without unnecessary cloning.
+Since [`Cow`][c~std::borrow::Cow~docs]{{hi:std::borrow::Cow}} allows borrowing until mutation is needed, it's ideal for functions that take either borrowed or owned strings without unnecessary cloning.

 ```rust,editable
 {{#include ../../crates/standard_library/examples/cow/cow_as_function_param.rs:example}}